CodecoolGlobal/freestyle-mern-project-2-react-szatyinalexa/README.md

   Ensure your MongoDB Atlas cluster allows connections from your IP (0.0.0.0/0 for all IPs).
   Verify that DATABASE_URL in .env is correct.
 - TheCatAPI Not Working:
   Ensure you have a valid API key in client/.env.
-[Get you API key][CatAPI-url]
+[Get your API key][CatAPI-url]

 <!-- ROADMAP -->